tanujbhakre/api-gateway/README.md

 ## Motivation

-Motivation behind this project is to implement API Gateway pattern in a generic way.
+Motivation behind this project is to implement API Gateway pattern in a generic way so that it can be adopted to projects with minimal changes.

 ## Installation